Tim-arts/storybook-chrono-saeiv/README.md

 its [dedicated](https://dev.azure.com/projetsrtm/EXO%20UI%20Kit/_git/ngx-chrono-ui-kit?path=/projects/core)
 documentation.

-Run `npm run local` to start the local server.
+Run `npm run start-storybook` to start the local server.
 The default port is [6006](http://localhost:6006), the app will launch the webpage automatically and reload if you change any source files.

 ## Production development